Gettig rid of floor stains

 Silicone dries quickly on the floor.
 If 24 or 48 hours have passed after its application, you will see the spillage has completely hardened.
 In case you want to know how to remove dry silicone from the floor, brute force can be a good option.
 Using the blade of a paint scraper or palette knife can be leveraged to scrape the dry caulk off it.

-However, this is only suitable for hard surfaces which can tolerate a little abrasion.
-If your tiles are brittle, glossed or made of an unsuitable material, removing the silicone with a knife can be damaging.
+However, this is only suitable for hard surfaces that can tolerate a little abrasion.
+If your tiles are brittle, glossed, or made of an unsuitable material, removing the silicone with a knife can be damaging.
 Thinner palette knives can work better since they are often softer, but be careful regardless.

 Whatever use you have for the silicone, you may be using other materials.
 In this case, you may be interested in: